Glossary for families

 Adolescent

 A person aged 13–17 years.
-The terms teenager and young person may also be used to described an adolescent person.
+The terms teenager and young person may also be used to describe an adolescent person.

 Adult mental health service